-[Verb] [action with technical specifics] [optional context] ; [quantified result with a number].
+[Strong verb] [specific action with technical detail] [optional one-phrase context] ; [quantified result with a number].

 For an interview answer, the longer form:

-The template is a guide, not a script.
-The components don't have to appear in literal STAR order — some of the strongest bullets lead with the result and use the situation as supporting context.
+The components don't have to appear in literal STAR order on a resume.
+Some of the strongest bullets we see lead with the result and use situation as supporting detail.
+The shape matters; the order doesn't.

 12 sample STAR bullets